DhiWise/dhiwise-document/docs/flutter/manage-app-lifecycle.md

 Select the screen from the screen list on which you want to set up the lifecycle.

 #### **Step 2:**
-Click on **Add on Ready lifecycle** available in the top left corner below the screen selection dropdown or simply press `Ctrl + L` to set up lifecycle for a screen.
+Click on **Setup onReady method call** available in the top left corner below the screen selection dropdown or simply press `Ctrl + L` to set up lifecycle for a screen.

 ![Example banner](./images/Life-cycle-1.gif)